matthew-brett/msc_imaging/assessment_b.md

 ### Marking

-We will give you final marks for your initial submission along with the marks for the other stages (see below).
-The marks will be on this basis:
+We will mark you out of 70 on the following basis:

 * is the description of what you did clear?
 * have you justified all the steps of your analysis?